HOME

 NEXT

-POLAND, a 3 June 1994 postal card and its special cancel
+POLAND, 1994, postal card and its special cancel

-for the Congress of Catholic Movements at teh Sanctuary of St. Andrew Bobola, Fischer catalog Cp 1071
+in honor of the first Congress of Catholic Organizations and Movements, June 3, 1994 at the Sanctuary of St. Andrew Bobola in Warsaw, Fischer catalog Cp 1071

-These are not stamps properly so called, but labels, large quantities of which were produced in Poland between 1982 and 1989 to raise money for Solidarity and as a protest against martial law which had been declared by the Communist authorities in Poland.
+These are not stamps, but labels, large quantities of which were produced in Poland between 1982 and 1989 to raise money for Solidarity and as a protest against martial law which had been declared by the Communist authorities in Poland.
 The underground members who issued the stamps risked imprisonment without trial if caught.

 POLAND, 1938, special cancel for Bobola's canonization

-GREAT BRITAIN, 1976, The Unveiling of the Polish Podhalanians' Memorial Plate at the Church of St. Andrew Bobola, London, W 12, 17 October 1976 - though not a Jesuit parish, it is named in honor of one.
-More
+GREAT BRITAIN, 1976, the unveiling of the Polish Podhalanians' Memorial Plate at the Church of St. Andrew Bobola, London, W 12, 17 October 1976 - though not a Jesuit parish, it is named in honor of one.

 NEXT